husni1992/deep-nested-checkbox-react/README.md

 This is a Checkbox tree component which will populate by data of nodes.

+### Invalid nodes

+There can be nodes whose parent is not available.
+These are considered invalid nodes.
+By default, you will see the invalid node, but you cannot interact and it's disabled.
+If you want to hide them, you can configure this setting.
+Go to `app/config.ts` and turn off `ALLOW_INVALID_ITEMS`.

 ## Demo

 ### You can check out the live demo of the project [here](https://husni1992.github.io/deep-nested-checkbox-react/).